757colorcoded/kuzaa.lol/README.md

 # kuzaa.lol
-Repository for demonstrating security best practices.
+Repository for demonstrating all sorts of interesting things.